Honorable mention finalists

 /01

-Our office with Ariel Rojo was one of six "honorable finalists" among 254 participants from all over the world in Arquine’s competition for a pavilion for the MEXTROPOLI architectural festival in Mexico City.
+Our bureau with Ariel Rojo was one of six "honorable finalists" among 254 participants from all over the world in Arquine's competition for a pavilion for the MEXTROPOLI architectural festival in Mexico City.
 In our search for an idea for the pavilion, we turned to the context, namely the site of the first public park in Latin America.
 The pioneering place in Mexico City, a city of many millions, gave us the idea of modern solutions for comfortable living.
 As visitors to the capital city, we noticed the problems of air pollution and that much is being done to improve air quality.

 These include the Hoy no Circua program, public transportation, support for electric car owners, expansion of green recreational spaces, control of industrial emissions, and much more.
 We decided to fantasize about what else we could try without using expensive technological processes and large budgets.